Flux Analysis in Accounting: A Complete Guide

 A basic flux analysis compares lines horizontally in a spreadsheet or table.
 Depending on the length of time, each column will represent a different month, week, or quarter.

-1. Find the Difference
+1. Find the Period-to-Period Difference in Values

 The first step is to find the difference between each period by subtracting the current from the prior period.